compromise-evident/WhatNext/README.md

 --------------------------------------------------------------------------------
 # cpp2apk-CLI
-**Creates Command-Line Interface apk from cpp source--without raising flags on VirusTotal.** (Home-made alternative to C4droid.)
+**Creates Command-Line Interface apk from cpp source--without raising flags on VirusTotal.**

+Features:
+* apk doesn't raise flags on VirusTotal
+* default dir is /storage/emulated/0/ instead of /storage/emulated/0/Android/data.com.authorship
+* licensed under WTFPLv2+ as damn usual
+* completely open about what it does and everything else
+* gratis; else I'll compromise for that mint